Madrid basketball derby: 1990s: Alberto Herreros' transfer

 On 17 December 1992, both clubs met for the first time in a European competition.
 As part of the 1992–93 FIBA European League group stage, Real Madrid won 73–69.
-The whites also won the second leg by 71–79.
+The Whites also won the second leg by 71–79.

 On 14 September 1996, Real Madrid signed Estudiantes' captain Alberto Herreros by paying 230 million pesetas.
-Estu supporters started to refer him as a "traitor", after he said he left the club "to be able to win titles".
+Estu supporters started to refer to him as a "traitor", after he said he left the club "to be able to win titles".

 New European derbies were played during the 1997–98 EuroLeague.
 Real Madrid won the first match by 75–64 and Estudiantes the second by 68–65, finally achieving the blues the qualification to the round of 16 two weeks later.

 2000s: League semifinals and the brawl in 2004

 On 3 October 2004, Real Madrid won an opening league match by 86–77.
 That match was famous due to a brawl where Rubén Garcés kicked Alberto Herreros.